 - 1. Students display growing maturity as disciples of Jesus. - 2.
 Students model character traits which enable a fruitful life of service to God and to their communities.
 Students are grateful stewards of their gifts. - 3.
 Students display wisdom rooted in a biblical worldview. - a.
 Students communicate with skillfulness and versatility in English and Spanish. - b.
 Students have a strong knowledge of scripture and recognize it as God's unique self-revelation in written word. - c.
-Students leave SCS college-ready and transfer-ready for accredited schools in the US and DR. - 4.
+Students leave SCS college-ready and transfer-ready for accredited schools in the US and - 4.
 Students exert a redemptive influence on their world. - a.
 Students understand the principles of healthy, moral family living. - b.
 Students advocate on behalf of the weak. - c.
 Students possess the emotional intelligence and collaborative skills needed to be successful servant-leaders and ethical followers. - d.
-Students commit to a body of believers for the purpose of worship, teaching, encouragement, and service. - 5.
-Students follow the examples of the school's faculty and staff in living as personas integras.
+Students commit to a body of believers for the purpose of worship, teaching, encouragement, and service.